lee-zhg/watson-voicebot/README.md

 ## Exercise Flow

-Complete sections below to configure Watson Voice Agent to integrate a set of orchestrated Watson services with the telephone network by using the Session Initiation Protocol (SIP).
+Complete sections below to configure Watson Voice Integrate with a set of orchestrated Watson services and the telephone network by using the Session Initiation Protocol (SIP).

 ### Step 1 - Clone the Repo